 Four-time Emmy-nominated Connie Britton continually receives accolades for her work in television and film.
-Her role on "Nashville" garnered both Golden Globe and Emmy nominations for Best Actress, and she sings on both of Season One's soundtracks, which have sold over 2 million tracks.
+Her role on "Nashville" garnered both Golden Globe and Emmy nominations for Best Actress, and she sings on all four of "Nashville's" soundtracks, which have sold over 2 million tracks.
 After stand-out roles on such series such "Spin City," "24" and "The West Wing," Britton starred on one of the best reviewed shows on television, NBC's "Friday Night Lights," created by Peter Berg, for which she received Emmy nominations in 2010 and 2011.
 She also starred in the film of the same name, opposite Billy Bob Thornton.
 Britton received a Best Actress Emmy nomination for her role as the female lead in "American Horror Story," Ryan Murphy and Brad Falchuk's Emmy-nominated miniseries.

 Britton received two individual nominations from the Television Critics Association, and "Friday Night Lights" was that organization's most-nominated show in its first season, winning Outstanding New Program of the year in 2007, Program of the Year in 2011, a Peabody Award, as well as accolades from the American Film Institute, which ranked it among the ten best shows of 2006-07, and Teen Choice Award nominations two years in a row.
 Britton was nominated for a Women's Image Network Award (WIN), honoring work that features female protagonists.

 Born in Boston, Britton moved to Lynchburg, VA at the age of seven with her family, including her fraternal twin sister.
 She attended Dartmouth College, where she majored in Asian studies, spending a term in Beijing, China.
 Upon graduation she moved to New York, where she spent two years at the Neighborhood Playhouse studying with Sanford Meisner, and then performed in regional theater and off-Broadway productions.